klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-3-frontend-count-component.md

 export default Count
 ```

 ### 2) `Count` component's role
-`'Count'` component's role is interacting with Count contract deployed on klaytn blockchain.
+`'Count'` component's role is interacting with Count contract deployed on the Klaytn blockchain.

-In Count.sol contract, we declared several variables and functions like below:
+In Count.sol, we declared several variables and functions like below:
 1.`count`
 2.`lastParticipant`
 3.`plus` - increase `count` storage variable by 1. (count = count + 1)
 4.`minus` - decrease `count` storage variable by 1. (count = count - 1)

-In Count.js component, we should have a methods to interact with Count.sol contract.
+In Count.js component, we have methods to interact with the functions and variables of the Count contract.
-For example, we should have a method which retrieves `count` variable's value and `lastParticipant` value, moreover, we should have a function that set `count` variable and `lastParticipant` also by calling `plus`, `minus` functions.

 ### 3) How to interact with contract?
-To interact with the contract, we need a contract instance with deployed contract.
+To interact with the contract, we need a contract instance of the deployed contract.
 The contract instance can be made through `caver.klay.Contract(ABI, contractAddress)` API of caver-js.
-For more details, see [caver.klay.Contract](https://docs.klaytn.com/sdk/caverjs/caver.klay.Contract#new-contract)
+For more details, see [caver.klay.Contract](https://docs.klaytn.com/sdk/caverjs/caver.klay.Contract#new-contract).

-`Contract ABI`(Application Binary Interface) informs how to call contract method to caver, so caver easily call contrcat method,
+With `Contract ABI`(Application Binary Interface), caver can call the contrcat method as if it is a local function,
 for example)
 `contractInstance.methods.count().call()`
 `contractInstance.methods.plus().send({ ... })`
 `contractInstance.methods.minus().send({ ... })`

-`Contract address` informs where the contract is deployed.
-So to make a contract instance, contract ABI and contract address is needed.
-After compiling & deploying our Count.sol contract, we can see it in `build/contracts/Count.json` file.
+`Contract address` can be found in the `build/contracts/Count.json` file after compiling and deploying the contract.
-Luckily, we already made `deployedABI` and `deployedAddress` file in our directory after deploying our contract.
-It contains ABI of our Count contract and deployed contract address.
+For your testing convenience, we deployed the contract to the Klaytn testnet, and included the `deployedABI` and `deployedAddress` files in the directory.
+Those files contain the ABI of the Count contract and the deployed contract address.
-And thanks to webpack's configuration, we can access it as variable.(`DEPLOYED_ADDRESS`, `DEPLOYED_ABI`)
+Thanks to the webpack configuration, we can access them via variables. (`DEPLOYED_ADDRESS`, `DEPLOYED_ABI`)

 For example)
-Accessing `DEPLOYED_ADDRESS` returns deployed Address.
+`DEPLOYED_ADDRESS` returns the deployed contact ddress.
-Accesing `DEPLOYED_ABI` returns Count contract ABI.
+`DEPLOYED_ABI` returns the Count contract ABI.

 ```js
 constructor() {